Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Browns Plains has 24 operational public transport stops, all of which are bus stops.
-These stops are served by 16 different routes that facilitate a total of 3,162 weekly passenger trips.
+These stops are served by 16 different routes that together facilitate 3,162 weekly passenger trips.
 The area's transport accessibility is deemed good, with residents on average situated 317 meters from their nearest transport stop.
+As a predominantly residential zone, most inhabitants commute outwards, primarily via car, which remains the dominant mode of transportation at 92%.
+On average, there are 1.4 vehicles per dwelling in the area.
+According to the 2021 Census, only 8.1% of residents work from home, a figure that might be influenced by COVID-19 conditions.

-Across all routes, service frequency averages 451 trips per day, translating to approximately 131 weekly trips per individual stop.
+Across all routes, service frequency averages 451 trips daily, equating to approximately 131 weekly trips per individual stop.

 Frequently Asked Questions - Transport